 Having previously lived on an idyllic Cornish farm complete with delightful spring fluffy lambs hopping around the fields, I’m afraid to confess to the vegetarians amongst you that, although I am not a huge meat-eater, lamb is one of my favourite meats.
 As one of the benefits of writing this column is that I sometimes actually get to cook food for myself instead of for others, I’m therefore quite happy to have worked lamb into the menu.
-It is a perfect choice for, according to Chinese medicine and perhaps owing to it being a high source of zinc, it aids the libido and the kidneys.
+According to Chinese medicine and perhaps owing to it being a high source of zinc, it aids the libido and the kidneys.

 Here we combine lamb with freshly sprouted baby carrots, red onion, asparagus spears and freshly made couscous garnished with pomegranate.